DigiPie/mongo-action/README.md

 [![GitHub Actions status](https://github.com/DigiPie/mongo-action/workflows/mongo-action%20CI/badge.svg)](https://github.com/DigiPie/mongo-action/actions) [![GitHub Releases](https://img.shields.io/github/release/DigiPie/mongo-action.svg)](https://github.com/DigiPie/mongo-action/releases)

-**mongo-action** is a Github Action which creates a mongo Docker container using the official [Dockerhub image](https://hub.docker.com/_/mongo).
-The MongoDB instance's port will be exposed to other containers and also to the host running the Github Workflow.
+**mongo-action** is a Github Action that creates a Docker container using the official mongo image from [Dockerhub](https://hub.docker.com/_/mongo).
+The MongoDB server port will be published/exposed to the host running the Github Workflow.

 ## Inputs

 ### `image_version`

-**Optional:** the mongo Docker image version to use.
-Default to `latest`.
+**Optional.** The mongo Docker image version to use.
+Defaults to `latest`.
 Refer to the official [Dockerhub image page](https://hub.docker.com/_/mongo).

 ### `port`

-**Optional:** the port where the mongo service will be published at.
+**Optional.** The port where the mongo service will be published at - i.e. `docker run -p ${port}:27017 ...`.
 Defaults to `27017`.
 Refer to the official [docker run page](https://docs.docker.com/engine/reference/commandline/run/#publish).

 ## Example usage with mongosh